-Doghouse is a printed love-letter; celebrating the time-honoured story-telling from the bar, the mystery of the cellar below, and the ghosts that sometimes rattle around upstairs
+Doghouse magazine celebrates the art of story-telling at the bar, the age-old architecture that surrounds, the cellars below, and occasionally the ghosts that sometimes rattle around upstairs

 – reviews of Doghouse magazine –

 Doghouse is an ode to the icon of the British landscape: the pub.
 Whether it be an ivy-covered relic on a village green, a rum-timbered shack on the coast or an inner city backstreet boozer – Doghouse gets to the heart of it, and makes the reader want to go there, pull up a stool and order a pint of Best.

 If you like pubs and good writing, as much as I do, then you'll probably like Doghouse magazine as much as I do.